gbilleyPeco/cost-to-serve/README.txt

-This README document contains instructions for the 'Less Account Scenario Building' part of Renter Profitability.
+This README document contains instructions for the 'Cost to Serve' part of Renter Profitability.
 ---------------------------------------------------------------------------------------------------
 The purpose of this codebase is to do the following tasks: